informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

     there is a problem with unbonding, slashing and total_deltas becoming negative
     conclusion: it is an actual issue, unresolved
 */
-//This function is called by transactions tx_unbond, tx_undelegate and tx_redelegate func unbond(validator_address, delegator_address, total_amount)
+// This function is called by transactions tx_unbond, tx_undelegate and tx_redelegate.
-{
+// Unbonds tokens from one or more existing bonds.
+The validator deltas are updated and include the effects of slashing.
+The amount deducted from the stake may be less than the `total_amount` unbonded because an already-processed slash may have effectively slashed the validator's stake already due to the bond that is currently being unbonded.
+Unbonding is forbidden while the target validator is frozen, but is allowed while the validator is jailed and not frozen. func unbond(validator_address, delegator_address, total_amount) {
-  //disallow unbonding if the validator is frozen var frozen = read_epoched_field(validators[validator_address].frozen, cur_epoch, false) if (is_validator(validator_address, cur_epoch+pipeline_length) && frozen == false) then
+  // Disallow unbonding if validator is frozen, ensure that the address is a validator at pipeline epoch var frozen = read_epoched_field(validators[validator_address].frozen, cur_epoch, false) if (is_validator(validator_address, cur_epoch+pipeline_length) && frozen == false) then
-    //compute total bonds from delegator to validator var delbonds = {<start, amount> | amount = bonds[delegator_address][validator_address].deltas[start] > 0 && start <= cur_epoch + unbonding_length}
+    // Compute sum of bonds from delegator to validator at the pipeline epoch (where an unbond will affect the deltas) and ensure that it is enough to accomodate the `total_amount` requested for unbonding var delbonds = {<start, amount> | amount = bonds[delegator_address][validator_address].deltas[start] > 0 && start <= cur_epoch + pipeline_len}
-    //check if there are enough bonds
-    //this serves to check that there are bonds (in the docs) and that these are greater than the amount we are trying to unbond if (sum{amount | <start, amount> in delbonds} >= total_amount) then var remain = total_amount
+    if (sum{amount | <start, amount> in delbonds} >= total_amount) then
+      var remain = total_amount
-      var amount_after_slashing = 0
+      var amount_after_slashing = 0 // Track the amount to change the deltas (may be less than `total_amount` due to previous slash processing)

-      //Iterate over bonds and create unbond
-      forall (<start, amount> in delbonds while remain > 0) do
+      // Iterate over bonds and create unbond forall (<start, amount> in delbonds while remain > 0) do
-        //Take the minimum between the remainder and the unbond.
-This is equal to amount if remain > amount and remain otherwise var amount_unbonded = min{amount, remain}
+        // Get the minimum of the remainder and the unbond, equal to amount if remain > amount and remain otherwise var amount_unbonded = min{amount, remain}
         bonds[delegator_address][validator_address].deltas[start] = amount - amount_unbonded
-        unbonds[delegator_address][validator_address].deltas[start, cur_epoch+pipeline_length+unbonding_length] = amount_unbonded
+        unbonds[delegator_address][validator_address].deltas[start, cur_epoch+pipeline_length+unbonding_length] += amount_unbonded
-        // set of slashes that happened while the bond was contributing to the validator's stake var set_slashes = {s | s in slashes[validator_address] && start <= slash.epoch }
+        // Set of slashes that happened while the bond was contributing to the validator's stake var set_slashes = {s | s in slashes[validator_address] && start <= slash.epoch }
         amount_after_slashing += compute_amount_after_slashing(set_slashes, amount_unbonded)
         //The current model disregards a corner case that should be taken care of in the implementation: